lamaustin66/lamaustin66/README.md

 - 📝 I graduated with a B.S.
 Computer Science from UC Irvine
 - 🔭 I’m currently working on **gifSplitterX** and **chatAppX**
 - 🌱 I’m currently learning Swift, UIKit, and Design Patterns
-- 👨🏻‍💻 Most of my projects are available on [Github](https://github.com/lamaustin66)
+- 👨🏻‍💻 All of my projects are available on [Github](https://github.com/lamaustin66)
 - 📚 When I am free I like to garden, fix cars, fly kites, and blow bubbles

 <br/>